botsunit/bucs/doc/bucrandom.md

 Param:

-* Length, the length of the string to generate
+* Length: the length of the string to generate

 Example: